Lightning-AI/pytorch-lightning/docs/source-app/get_started/lightning_apps_intro.rst

 .. collapse:: Use preemptible machines (~70% discount)

+   |
-   Pre-emptible machines are ~90% cheaper because they can be turned off at any second without notice:
+   **preemptible**: Pre-emptible machines are ~70% cheaper because they can be turned off at any second without notice:

    .. code:: python